coldhakca/coldkernel/README.md

 # coldkernel

 coldkernel is an automated build tool for grsec-enabled kernels on Debian, Ubuntu and CentOS.
+It also includes experimental support for Qubes TemplateVMs.

 ## Dependencies